bytebase/bytebase.com/content/docs/security/data-masking/overview.md

 <EnterpriseOnlyBlock />

-Dynamic Data Masking can mask sensitive data in the query result based on the context.
+Dynamic Data Masking can mask sensitive data in the [SQL Editor](/docs/sql-editor/overview) query result based on the context.
 It helps organizations to protect sensitive data from being exposed to unauthorized users.

 ![bb-masking-overview](/content/docs/security/data-masking/bb-masking-overview.webp)